Program Highlights

 Conference Room

-Our state-of-the-art conference room allows for teaching and meetings in many configurations including virtual conferences.
+Our conference room allows for teaching and meetings in many configurations including virtual conferences.
 Equipped with automated room controls, all computer and media functions, live-image microscope, and digital projector, the room is a versatile and comfortable space for departmental use.

 Davison building